International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Soil-Ecosystems.markdown

 Carbon is all around us, and inside of us!
 It is in the trees, the air we breathe, the oceans we swim in on a warm day, and within the ground beneath our feet.
 Like gravity, you cannot see the carbon molecules themselves, but it is always present.
 So, how does it work?
 Many people believe carbon is only related to the C0~2~ molecules retrieved by plants; however, that cycle goes much deeper, and the fate of carbon is in absolutely everything part of our surroundings.

 ![**Figure 1.** The figure above shows the fate of carbon utilized in a variety of systems, above and belowground.]({{site.baseurl}}{{page.figures}}Belowground_Carbon.jpg)
+*Figure 1.
+The figure above shows the fate of carbon utilized in a variety of systems, above and belowground.*

 # Pools of Carbon!
 Not swimming pools, but congregations of distinct pools of carbon that come from different sources.
 These sources can include oil wells, coal seams, and aquifers.
 In order to combat the excess carbon in the atmosphere, natural resources such as forests or oceans can act as sinks, and sequester carbon and store it in the earth's soil.
 Unfortunately, as sources of carbon emission continually increase, natural sinks have declined over the past few decades.
 Pre-industrialization, carbon dioxide was in an abundance of 280 ppm, but after, reached 381 ppm.
 In the 1980s, carbon sinks had a storage capacity of about 56.3%, and currently account for less than 54%.